What are you looking for?

 Why it matters: Isolated teachers produce isolated learning.
 Collaborative teachers create coherent, powerful learning experiences that transcend individual classrooms.

-• icon Formed cross-divisional curriculum teams
+• Formed cross-divisional curriculum teams

-• icon Established monthly all-faculty learning sessions
+• Established monthly all-faculty learning sessions

 2.4 Curriculum Alignment